 What is the Singapore Study Visa?

 The Student’s Pass Visa is a legal permit issued by Singapore’s Immigration & Checkpoints Authority (ICA) that allows international students to pursue full-time education at approved institutions in the country.
-Whether you’re pursuing a diploma, undergraduate, or postgraduate program, this pass is a must if your course exceeds 30 days in duration.
+Whether you’re pursuing a diploma, undergraduate, or postgraduate program, this pass is required for full-time studies at an ICA-approved institution, unless the student already holds a valid Dependant’s Pass or Long-Term Visit Pass.

 For Indian students dreaming of global education in Asia’s innovation hub, understanding this process is the first step toward your future.